-Decisions on applications for planning permission pursuant to the Town and Country Planning legislation which are not delegated to officers or reserved for the Planning Committee being:
+Decisions on applications for planning permission pursuant to Section 57 of Part 3 of the Town and Country Planning Act 1990 which are not delegated to officers or reserved for the Planning Committee ("Planning Applications") being:

-- a) All applications (except major) called in by a Ward Councillors for the Ward within which the application is situated, provided that there is a material planning concern. - b) Minor applications or non-residential development of less than 1,000sqm which are recommended for approval by Officers and there are objections from 15 or more households or from Claygate Parish Council (if a petition, or an objection letter is received from an organisation such as a residents' association, political party or conservation area advisory committee each shall be treated in the same way as an objection from 1 household). - c) Applications for Permission in Principle or Prior Approval (except where deemed approval would be given after a statutory time period) which are recommended for approval by Officers and there are objections from 15 or more households or from Claygate Parish Council (if a petition, or an objection letter is received from an organisation such as a residents' association, political party or conservation area advisory committee each shall be treated in the same way as an objection from 1 household).
+- a) Any Planning Applications (except a Major Application) called in by a Ward Councillors for the Ward within which the application is situated, provided that there is a material planning concern. - b) A Planning Application for a minor development defined as a residential development between one and nine dwellings, development where the floor space is less than 1,000sqm and developments on sites less than one hectare and gypsy and traveller sites of up to nine pitches, which are recommended for approval by Officers and there are objections from 15 or more households or from Claygate Parish Council (if a petition, or an objection letter is received from an organisation such as a residents' association, political party or conservation area advisory committee each shall be treated in the same way as an objection from 1 household). - c) All Planning Applications submitted by or on behalf of Members, or Officers of the Council (or any close connections thereto).

+Decisions on Applications for Permission in Principle or Prior Approval (except where deemed approval would be given after a statutory time period) which are recommended for approval by Officers and there are objections from 15 or more households or from Claygate Parish Council (if a petition, or an objection letter is received from an organisation such as a residents' association, political party or conservation area advisory committee each shall be treated in the same way as an objection from 1 household).